website and resources

 We hope that the resources here will help you to plan your day.

 Most of the material on here is relevant for weddings under either Church of England or Methodist/URC procedures.
-However the 'preliminaries', the legal things you need to do quite a while before the day, vary.
+However the 'preliminaries', the legal things you need to do well before the day, vary.
 When we talk I'll explain what you need to do depending on which procedure you follow.

 If you haven’t yet booked your wedding.